 South African Breweries (SAB) was formed.

 • The beer barrel tax raised to $2.00 in the U.S.during the Spanish American War.
-Beer sales declined.
+As a result, beer sales declined.

 • The Royal Brewery was the first to operate in Hawaii.

 The story of beer in the 19th century saw many advances in brewing techniques.
 There would be even more advances during the next century.
 Let’s have a look at the History of Beer in the 20th Century & Beyond.

 Books on the History of Beer in the 19th Century.

 Burnett, J. Liquid Pleasures: a Social History of Drinks in Modern Britain.
 London: Routledge, 1999.
 (Includes beer in the 19th century.)